-Cadet Super Sundays have become hugely popular for Optimist, Topper and Feva sailors and create mini regatta style occasions each month from April to October.
+Cadet Super Sundays have become hugely popular for Optimist, Topper and Feva sailors and create mini regatta style occasions monthly from April to October.
 In 2023 if there is sufficient demonstrable commitment from the fleet then Mirrors may be also admitted to the series.

 Purpose: To enable the BSC cadets to hone their racing skills with fleet racing in a relaxed and fun atmosphere, with a parent powered supportive and friendly race team.

 How: By running at least three back to back races for the younger BSC Cadet fleets - Oppie Silver, Oppie Gold, Toppers, and Fevas.
 Depending on numbers some classes will share a start.

 Where: In the Cutmill area at the top of the tide we can run races in quick succession, with the ability for the rest of the family to safely spectate from the shore.

 When: Monthly between April and October.
 Check the BSC calendar online for exact dates/times.
 On the same days as the Cadet Super Sundays, there will also be fleet racing for Lasers and a handicap start that 420s can join from the quay.

 Race Course Logic: There are two committee boats: a start boat (usually Glad Emma) in the middle of the course and then a separate finish boat (usually a rib) which competitors reach over to on their last lap after rounding the bottom mark.
 This keeps finishing boats away from the start area and allows the RO to run starts for one class whilst other classes are finishing.

 There is an inner course for the slower boats and an outer course for the faster ones to create separation at the marks.
 Between a finish and the next start boats will be held in a holding area to keep the start area clear.
 When the RO is ready for the next fleet to start they are called down to the committee start boat to go into the starting sequence.